SkrideOne/cx/rust_docs/external-libraries_handbook.md

-# Best-Practice 2025 methodology for organizing and using external libraries in Rust (nightly 1.90)
+# Best-Practice 2025 methodology for organising and using external libraries in Rust (nightly 1.91)

 ## Introduction

-Rust’s ecosystem thrives on a large collection of third-party crates, yet pulling in external code has costs: build times, binary size, maintenance burden and security risk.
-Nightly 1.90 gives access to experimental features such as portable SIMD and the new feature resolver, but it also demands care because unstable features may change.
-This guide summarizes Best Practice 2025 for managing external libraries on Rust nightly 1.90.
-The focus is on quality, performance and clarity, and all recommendations use declarative approaches (controlling behavior through Cargo.toml and compile-time flags rather than runtime scripts).
+Rust’s ecosystem thrives on a large collection of third‑party crates, yet pulling in external code has costs: build times, binary size, maintenance burden and security risk.
+Nightly 1.91 gives access to experimental features such as portable SIMD, the new feature resolver and safe non‑pointer `std::arch` intrinsics【684066008670463†L134-L140】, but it also demands care because unstable features may change.
+This guide summarises Best Practice 2025 for managing external libraries on Rust nightly 1.91.
+The focus is on quality, performance and clarity, and all recommendations use declarative approaches (controlling behaviour through `Cargo.toml` and compile‑time flags rather than runtime scripts).

 ---